 The project was accomplished in two phases: Discovery and Design.
 During the Discovery phase a document review was completed, an environmental scan of best practices was performed, Chancellor's Office data mart data for the District was reviewed and staff were interviewed across the District.
-From the reviews and interviews process and Data Map/Element Dictionaries were created to depict the current processes and data capture activities used in collecting all MIS data.
-These maps were organized around the MIS data groupings.
-The process and Data Map/Element Dictionaries were then sent out to the interviewees for review and comment to verify accuracy in the depiction of current processes.
-The feedback from the interviewees was incorporated into the process and Data Map/Element Dictionaries.
+From the reviews and interviews, the Process Flows and Data Map/Element Dictionaries were created to depict the current processes and data capture activities used in collecting all MIS data.
+These maps were organized around the MIS data groupings used by the Chancellor's Office.
+The Process Flows and Data Map/Element Dictionaries were then sent out to the interviewees for review and comment to verify accuracy in the depiction of current processes.
+The feedback from the interviewees was incorporated into the Process Flows and Data Map/Element Dictionaries.

-From the Process Flows and Data Map/Element Dictionaries a Fit/Gap analysis was performed to identify those concerns that could result in loss of funding, loss of students or waste of resources not effectively/efficiently used.
+From the Process Flows and Data Map/Element Dictionaries a Fit/Gap analysis was performed to identify those concerns that could result in loss of funding, loss of students or wasting of resources not being effectively/efficiently used.
 Those identified deficiencies are termed "Gaps".

-During the Design phase, the process and Data Map/Element Dictionaries were analyzed, and proposed Process Flows were developed which identify the gaps and additional "findings" which are conditions that need to be addressed to make the institution better but do not raise the level of a gap.
-Those proposed maps were also shared with the interviewed staff for input and reaction.
+During the Design phase, the process and Data Map/Element Dictionaries were analyzed, and Proposed Process Flows were developed which identify the gaps and additional "findings" which are conditions that need to be addressed to make the institution better but do not raise the level of a gap.
+Those Proposed Process Flows were also shared with the interviewed staff for input and reaction.
 Changes were incorporated when warranted.
 In addition, from the environmental scan and document review general findings were identified.
 Finally, a report of all gaps, findings and recommendations was prepared for the institution.
 The details of those findings and the resulting recommendations are presented in this report.